Note: Multisig wallets are for advanced users only

 - Select create a new seed

-- Select standard as the seed type: Segwit wallets are not recommended at the moment because of lack of compatibility with other wallets
+- Select legacy as the seed type: Segwit wallets are not recommended at the moment because of lack of compatibility with other wallets.

 - Electrum will now display a seed which you write down in your notebook/paper.
 This must be kept secret and never shared with anyone: